 Also of interest is that Eden Prairie has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Eden Prairie is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and African languages.